jamutton/pyjumphash/README.md

-# pyjumphash, a consistent hashing libarary implemnting the fast Jump Hash algorithm for python
+# pyjumphash (a consistent hashing libarary implemnting the fast Jump Hash algorithm for python

 ## Introduction
 Jump Hash is a fast, minimal memory consistent hash algorithm that can